benregn/ansible-django/README.md

 Include reference to "First 5 min on server" ansible blog post

-Refactor each major service to be it's own role, e.g. nginx, postgres, redis etc.
+Refactor each major service to be it's own role, e.g. nginx, postgres, redis etc. so they can be included as needed as git submodules.

 Troubleshooting
 ---------------